Sign2Pay/authature-ios/README.md

 ## The delegate

-The AuthatureClient uses a webview to go throught Authature's OAuth2 flow.
+The AuthatureClient uses a webview to go through Authature's OAuth2 flow.

 You have to implement either this method, which has to return a controller that can be used to present a view.